BraadMartin/simple-graphql-api/readme.md

 In the context of WordPress resources (posts, terms, comments, and users), there are always the core fields plus any meta fields on each of the 4 main resources.
 When using the core REST API endpoints you would register any extra custom fields (meta) you want in the response on the server side in PHP, and this is easily done and works great for many use cases.
 This allows you to define the object you want to work with on the server side by adding fields, but you would never want to remove any of the core fields from the response because this would be disruptive to any other applications trying to connect to the site over the REST API and expecting certain fields to be there, so there is always a minimum of data you'll get back in the response.

 This plugin is an experiment that takes an approach inspired by GraphQL.
 It lets you ask for specific fields on the core resources without regard for whether live in the primary table (posts, terms, comments, users) or in the meta tables (postmeta, termmeta, commentmeta, usermeta), and without requiring any prior field registration on the server side.
 This allows you to define the object you want to work with on the client side, it makes the response more predictable and specific to your use case, and it naturally leads to smaller responses, all while taking advantage of the same object caching used by the REST API.
+You can also specify default fields using a few filters explained below and then pass the keyword `default` as a field you want and you'll get the defaults you've set up in addition to any other fields you ask for, making this plugin a tool you can use to define truly custom objects that span multiple WordPress core resource types.

+### Usage ###

 Simply pass one or multiple resource ids and the query param "fields" to endpoints for posts, terms, and comments, or send special query params to the /any/ endpoint to query multiple resources across multiple resource types in a single request, and you'll get back exactly what you ask for.
 The endpoints supported by this plugin include: